The Tower Tomorrow Fellowship:

 The Most Intensive Course in Writing, Graphic Design and Media Advocacy in Washington

-Working with world-class writers and media professionals, Fellows will learn about coverage of Israel and the region, meet with journalists, scholars, and diplomats, and undertake an intensive eight-week course.
+Working with world-class writers and media professionals, Fellows will learn about coverage of Israel and the region, meet with journalists, scholars, and diplomats, and undertake an intensive nine-week course.

 The Tower Tomorrow Fellowship has two tracks: Writing and Graphic Design.
 Writing Fellows participate in a rigorous writing seminar led by David Hazony, Director of the Tower Tomorrow Fellowship and Editor of The Tower Magazine.
 Every week, Writing Fellows write and revise 2,000-word nonfiction articles on Israel and the Middle East and receive detailed individual feedback.
 Graphic Design Fellows are trained by the head of TIP’s Digital Communications in advocacy through infographics and social media.
 All Fellows practice short form writing and gain an understanding of strategic communications and messaging by composing daily blog posts on current events in the Middle East.